kamax4997/idtc/README.md

 ### Scripts for backend

+- `yarn start` - runs the production build app in the `dist` folder.
-- `yarn start` - runs the app in the development mode.
+- `yarn dev` - runs the app in the development mode.
 Port is [http://localhost:3001](http://localhost:3001).
 It will run in the background.
 - `yarn build` - builds the app for production to the `dist` folder.
 - `yarn lint` - lints project files according to Airbnb — as part of their style guide 👍 — it provides an ESLint configuration that anyone can use and it is the standard.
 - `yarn fix` - fix lint errors.